CENTER FOR CREATIVE ARTS

 PIANO | PERCUSSION | AUDIO ENGINEERING | VOICE | VIOLIN | VIOLA | CELLO | GUITAR | PERFORMANCE | MUSIC THEORY

 CALL (478) 742-5737 or email email@example.com for more info.

 “We Write the Songs” is a three-week workshop designed for students ages 12-18 in efforts to equip them with the tools necessary to strengthen their songwriting skills.
 This workshop explores songwriting techniques, basic music theory, and encourages students to express themselves through music.
 We Write the Songs intends to enlarge the student’s creative writing journey, opening their minds to go beyond the surface of songwriting, and having the ability to dissect and interpret lyrics and melodies.

-The DREAM Choir is comprised of vocalists ages 12-18, performing a mixture of classics, soul, and pop.
+The DREAM Team is comprised of performers ages 12-18, performing a mixture of classics, soul, and pop.
 They have performed across the country from the White House to Nashville’s Ryman Theatre and Princess Cruises, and are available for special events.
 For more information, email firstname.lastname@example.org.

 MEET THE INSTRUCTORS

 Brian Olson has been playing the guitar since he was 16 years old.
 He received formal music training at the College of Charleston for two years in jazz guitar studies, before deciding to move back to Atlanta.
 Brian is self-taught on banjo, mandolin, and fingerstyle guitar, and is perfectly comfortable with all three.
 Since moving to Macon, Brian has played in the orchestra for multiple Theater Macon shows, and has played in venues around town with his wife, Georgia Olson.
 It is a privilege to be able to share his musical talents with the community in Macon.
 Brian instructs guitar.